 Nevertheless, if you don’t mind taking a risk then the options below may suit.
 All of the prices include VAT and line rental (we show both post-contract prices and discount prices).
 Take note that if you need a brand-new line installed then the upfront fee may be larger than some of those stated below (one-off costs for this can vary up to c.£100).

-On top of that we only show packages with unlimited usage and wide national availability (excluding altnets on PAGE 3), which are the most common and easiest to compare.
-The following is an unordered list of ISPs (not ranked) and this year we’ll only focus on superfast and ultrafast packages (speeds are displayed as peak-time averages).
+On top of that we only show packages with unlimited usage and wide national availability (excluding the altnets on PAGE 3), which are the most common and easiest to compare.
+The following is an unordered list of ISPs (not ranked) and this year we’ll only focus on ultrafast and multi-gigabit speed packages (speeds are displayed as peak-time averages).

 Package Examples